jcraciun/Planktonic/README.md

 ### Writing Code in WSL Environment
 If you want to run Jupyter though the WSL tunnel, use the following in the wsl terminal: `jupyter lab --no-browser` and copy the link into your browser.

 If you want to use VSCode, you need to tunnel into the WSL environment.
 This link has a more elegant method that I've never tried: https://code.visualstudio.com/docs/remote/wsl.
-However, I just went to the terminal and typed "WSL" and selected "WSL: Open folder in WSL".
+However, I just went to the search bar in VSCode, typed "WSL", and selected "WSL: Open folder in WSL".